aantron/ocaml.org/data/planet/ocamlpro/ocamlpro-highlights-feb-2014-.md

 install ocp-indent.1.4.1
 install lablgtk.2.16.0

-The former state can be restored with opam switch import -f &ldquo;&lt;xxx&gt;.export&rdquo;
+The former state can be restored with opam switch import -f “&lt;xxx&gt;.export”
 </code></pre>
-<p>You also shouldn&rsquo;t have to dig anymore to find the most meaningful error when something fails.</p>
+<p>You also shouldn’t have to dig anymore to find the most meaningful error when something fails.</p>
 <p>With the ever-increasing number of packages and versions, resolving
-requests becomes a real challenge and we&rsquo;re glad we made the choice to rely on specialized solvers.
+requests becomes a real challenge and we’re glad we made the choice to rely on specialized solvers.
 The built-in heuristics may show its limits when attempting <a href="https://github.com/ocaml/opam-rt/commit/f15c492b1a21ccd99e140a3d440330dd0d39a8ff">long-delayed upgrades</a>, and everybody is encouraged to install an external solver (<a href="http://potassco.sourceforge.net/index.html">aspcud</a> being the one supported at the moment).</p>
 <p>Consequently, we have also been working more tightly with the Mancoosi team at <a href="http://www.irill.org/">IRILL</a> to <a href="https://github.com/ocaml/opam/commit/d3dd9b0ef46881987251f3e375e86dd209b034b8">improve interaction with the solver</a>, and how the user can <a href="https://github.com/ocaml/opam/wiki/Specifying_Solver_Preferences">get the best of it</a> is now well documented, thanks to Roberto Di Cosmo.</p>